RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_sniffer.md

-Implementing the File Sniffer
+# Implementing the File Sniffer
-===

-In this chapter you will learn how to implement the functionality required for determining whether a given file is valid and can therefore be processed by our sample file type plug-in.
+This section explains how to validate a file before your sample file type plug-in processes it.

-Determine the Validation Criteria
+## Determine the validation criteria
---

-For determining whether a given file can be processed by our file type plug-in or not, you can, of course, use the file extension, which is specified in the File Type Component Builder.
-However, this is not a very reliable criterion.
-Even if the file extension does match, the file might not be valid for some reason, and can therefore not be processed by the file type plug-in.
-Also, you need to consider that different file types might share the same extension.
+You can use the file extension that you defined in the File Type Component Builder to identify candidate files.
+However, the extension alone does not provide a reliable validation rule.
+A file can use the expected extension and still contain unsupported content.
+Different file types can also share the same extension.

-It is therefore important to identify one or more reliable criteria that clearly indicate whether a given file is valid or not.
-For this simple text file type plug-in, let us assume that a *.text file is valid if the first line starts with the string ```[Version=n]```.
+Define one or more checks that clearly identify a valid file.
+For this simple text file type plug-in, assume that a `.text` file is valid when its first line starts with `[Version=n]`.

-If this is the case, the file should be considered valid.
-Otherwise, the file type plug-in should tell the user that the given file is not supported.
-It is recommended that you implement this validation functionality in a distinct file sniffer component.
+If the file matches this rule, treat it as valid.
+Otherwise, report that the file type plug-in does not support the file.
+Implement this validation logic in a dedicated file sniffer component.

-Implement the File Sniffer
+## Implement the file sniffer
---

-Add a new class called e.g. **SimpleTextSniffer.cs** to your project.
-This class needs to implement the [INativeFileSniffer](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml) interface.
-Your file sniffer class needs to contain the [Sniff](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileSniffer_Sniff_System_String_Sdl_Core_Globalization_Language_Sdl_Core_Globalization_Codepage_Sdl_FileTypeSupport_Framework_NativeApi_INativeTextLocationMessageReporter_Sdl_Core_Settings_ISettingsGroup_) method, which is part of the native file sniffer interface.
-This method returns a [SniffInfo](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.SniffInfo.yml) object, which you can set to True or to False, depending on whether the file should be considered valid or not according to specific validation criteria.
+Add a new class, for example **SimpleTextSniffer.cs**, to your project.
+Implement the [INativeFileSniffer](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml) interface in that class.
+The class must include the [Sniff](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileSniffer_Sniff_System_String_Sdl_Core_Globalization_Language_Sdl_Core_Globalization_Codepage_Sdl_FileTypeSupport_Framework_NativeApi_INativeTextLocationMessageReporter_Sdl_Core_Settings_ISettingsGroup_) method.
+This method returns a [SniffInfo](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.SniffInfo.yml) object.
+Set that object to indicate whether the file matches your validation criteria.

-Remember, that if you have specific settings which need to be applied to the file sniffer, these can be populated using the ```ISettingsGroup``` which is passed in via the [Sniff](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileSniffer_Sniff_System_String_Sdl_Core_Globalization_Language_Sdl_Core_Globalization_Codepage_Sdl_FileTypeSupport_Framework_NativeApi_INativeTextLocationMessageReporter_Sdl_Core_Settings_ISettingsGroup_) method.
-Please see [The File Sniffer](the_file_sniffer.md) for more details.
+If the file sniffer requires custom settings, use the `ISettingsGroup` parameter that the [Sniff](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileSniffer_Sniff_System_String_Sdl_Core_Globalization_Language_Sdl_Core_Globalization_Codepage_Sdl_FileTypeSupport_Framework_NativeApi_INativeTextLocationMessageReporter_Sdl_Core_Settings_ISettingsGroup_) method receives.
+For more information, see [The File Sniffer](the_file_sniffer.md).

-The minimum amount of code required to build a file sniffer component looks as shown below:
+The following example shows the minimum code required to create a file sniffer component:

 # [C#](#tab/tabid-1)
 ```cs